wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                  March 2017

+9. Security Considerations

+   Use of NSEC / NSEC3 resource records without DNSSEC validation may create serious security issues, and so this technique requires DNSSEC validation.

    Newly registered resource records may not be used immediately.
    However, choosing suitable TTL value and negative cache TTL value